emw7/flexms/extra/doc/Internationalization/README.md

 ## Enable internationalisation in an application

-To enable internationalisation, the following two things must be done:
+To enable internationalization, the following two things must be done:

 1. Add to the application a dependency on [platform-i18n platform project](#platform-i18n).
 2. In the application create a bean of type `CompositeMessageSource` and name it `messageSource` as described below.